 Professor Van der Graaf has been board member of the Dutch Society of Medical Oncology, was co-founder and board member of the Dutch multidisciplinary oncologists’ society SONCOS and initiated and chairs the Dutch adolescent and young adult cancer patients’ programme AYA4net.

 She has sat on the board of the EORTC Soft Tissue and Bone sarcoma Group for many years, and chaired this group from 2011-2014.
 She has been on many scientific oncological programme committees in the Netherlands and for Sarcoma Tracks of ECCO and ESMO.
 She is an advisor to SPAEN, the Dutch and European sarcoma patients advocate groups, and the Synovial Sarcoma Foundation.

 She is known for her innovations in the care for adolescents and young adults and co-founded the Radboud Elderly Cancer programme in 2015.
 For her, personalised oncology is a combination of precision medicine and adapting treatment and care to the needs of cancer patients of different ages.

 She still has a small appointment at the Radboud University Medical Center to stimulate joint sarcoma research with the ICR and research on age-related aspects of cancer with The Royal Marsden.
-She works as a Consultant Medical Oncologist in The Royal Marsden sarcoma team and has close links with the Drug Development Unit at the ICR and The Royal Marsden, headed by Professor Johann de Bono, with the aim of accelerating early clinical studies in sarcoma.
+She worked as a Consultant Medical Oncologist in The Royal Marsden sarcoma team and had close links with the Drug Development Unit at the ICR and The Royal Marsden, headed by Professor Johann de Bono, with the aim of accelerating early clinical studies in sarcoma.